saracouto1318/LiveRef/README.md

 Folder [LiveRefactoring](/LiveRefactoring) contains the source code of our ***LiveRefactoring Environment***.

-Folder [Empirical Experiment](/Empirical Experiment) contains the main artifacts used by the participants our empirical experimental and the main results collected from it.
+Folder [Experiment](/Experiment) contains the main artifacts used by the participants our empirical experimental and the main results collected from it.